Skip to main content

 Copyright

-Permission to publish material from the Echo Roller Mill papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Echo Roller Mill records must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collection and Archives department head.

 Biographical Note

-For the first twenty years of the mill's existence two 500 pound stone burrs imported from France were used to ground the wheat.
-In 1893 steel rollers and silk reels replaced the stone burrs.
+For the first twenty years of the mill's existence, two 500-pound stone burrs imported from France were used to grind the wheat.
+In 1893, steel rollers and silk reels replaced the stone burrs.
 Remodeled again in 1906, sifters replaced the silk reels.
-Wooden spouts were added to the sifters in another remodeling during 1920, and remained in use until the mill closed in 1942.
+Wooden spouts were added to the sifters in another remodeling during 1920, and they remained in use until the mill closed in 1942.

 Several owners managed the mill.
-William Turpin directed operations until 1897, Heber Bennion supervised it until 1899.
+William Turpin directed operations until 1897; Heber Bennion supervised it until 1899.
 Marlow and John Jones purchased the mill in 1899 and ran it until 1914.
-Marlow Jones then operated the mill until it closed after buying it from his brother John.
-Marlow donated the building to the Man & His Bread Museum located in Logan, Utah in 1964 when a proposed highway construction threatened the mill.
-While the original intent of the donation was to salvage all machinery, elevators, windows, and doors the Man & His Bread Museum (now the American West Heritage Center) received only the machines that housed the roller mills.
+After buying the mill from his brother, John, Marlow Jones operated the mill until it closed.
+Marlow donated the building to the Man & His Bread Museum located in Logan, Utah, in 1964 when a proposed highway construction threatened the mill.
+While the original intent of the donation was to salvage all machinery, elevators, windows, and doors, the Man & His Bread Museum (now the American West Heritage Center) received only the machines that housed the roller mills.

 Source: Wright, Margaret J. "Echos from the Past: The Story of the Echo Flour Mill."
 Utah Historical Quarterly 34 (1966): 161-168.